If not used carefully, webhooks can create security vulnerabilities in your Django application.

 - Configuring your firewall to reject webhook calls that come from somewhere other than your ESP’s documented IP addresses (if your ESP provides this information)

-But you should start with using SSL and a random shared secret via HTTP auth.
+But you should start with using https and a random shared secret via HTTP auth.